-A number of emergency, directring telephones are strategically located throughout the campus and in parking garages on campus.
+Fifty-two emergency, direct-ring telephones are strategically located throughout the campus and in parking garages on campus.
+Each blue light phone is easily identified by its blue pedestal, clearly marked "Emergency" and is easily activated.
 When the red alert button is pressed, an individual can speak directly to the UT Police Risk Operations Center (ROC).
 If necessary, the ROC will dispatch an officer or emergency team to respond.